JPersson77/LGTVCompanion/README.md

 - *-sethdmi2* - set HDMI input 2
 - *-sethdmi3* - set HDMI input 3
 - *-sethdmi4* - set HDMI input 4
+- *-mute* - mute the built-in-speakers of a device
+- *-unmute* - unmute the built-in-speakers of a device
 - *-autoenable* - temporarily enable the automatic management of a device, i.e. to respond to power events.
 This is effective until next restart of the service.
 (I personally use this for my home automation system).
 - *-autodisable* - temporarily disable the automatic management of a device, i.e. to respond to power events.
 This is effective until next restart of the service.
 - *-idle* - enable user idle mode.
 This is a global setting.